WinddyAkoky/Adversarial-cost-sensitive-learning/README.md

 5. Run ```evaluation.py``` to test the performance of the model.

 **Note: Before you run above code, you should change the path to the dataset!**

-# Todo

-1. The code for the MNIST folder is not finished.
-2. More clearer explanation.